jamesob/jamesob.github.io/_posts/2012-2-11-language-matters.md

 The same evolution is true of programming languages.
-Using programming languages that make concise abstraction difficult results in code that is more prone to error because it is more harder to develop and read.
+Using programming languages that make concise abstraction difficult results in code that is more prone to error because it is more difficult to develop and read.
 This is wasted time.
 This is wasted money[^9].

 For this reason, the choice of language is relevant to the daily business and